Influencer Marketing 101

 Spoiler alert: building an influencer database can be a time-intensive process.

-But we’ll bite: the process of creating a database is daunting if you’ve never done it before.
+But we’ll bite: the process of creating an influencer database is daunting for the first time.

 Where to Start When Building Your Influencer Database